sushanth0903-CODE/aerosense-rul/README.md

 # 25. Automatic Dataset Setup

-One of the important features of AeroSense is that the project does **not require the user to manually download the NASA dataset before the first run**.
+AeroSense does **not require the NASA dataset to already exist locally**.

 When the training pipeline starts, it checks: